Frequently asked questions

 If the request meets medical necessity criteria based on the information submitted by the ordering provider’s office, the provider will receive an order number.
 If the request does not immediately meet criteria, the case will be forwarded to a nurse for additional clinical review.
 Nurse reviewers will request additional information regarding the case.
 If the additional information necessary confirms that the case is consistent with program guidelines, the provider will then receive an order number.

-If, with the additional information the case still does not meet criteria, the case will be forwarded to a physician reviewer.
+If, with the additional information the case still does not meet criteria, the case will be forwarded to a board-certified Radiation Oncologist.
 Upon review, the physician reviewer may issue an order number or issue an adverse determination.
 The ordering provider will be notified of the final outcome for the request.

-Requests that meet criteria receive a response instantly on screen in the provider portal or on the phone with the Carelon contact center.
+Requests that meet criteria will receive an instant approval when submitted via the provider portal or on the phone with Carelon contact center representative.

 Upon approval, Carelon will provide the ordering physician with an order number, which will be valid for 90 days from the initial treatment date.
 Issuance of an order number is not a guarantee of payment.
 When submitted, the claim will be processed in accordance with the terms of the member’s health benefit plan.